 Owners of investment real estate consider 1031 Exchanges for many reasons.
 Two of the most common reasons are capitalizing on new opportunities or reducing the risk associated with the current property.
-The next two articles will compare the potential opportunities and risk mitigation characteristics present in Fee Simple and Delaware Statutory Trust (“DST”) replacement properties.
+In this article we will compare Fee Simple and Delaware Statutory Trust (“DST”) replacement properties.

 Our discussion begins with the opportunities unique to Fee Simple property.
 Fee Simple property means outright ownership of property; property owned either directly as an individual or through a legal entity such as an LLC or Partnership.
 Chances are that this is how most readers own their current properties and there is merit behind this approach.